Skip to content

 host parameter

 You can also set the host of your server using the host parameter.
 If it is not set, the public ip address of your server gets used.
-If you are on a local server, you will need to set host: 127.0.0.1
+If you are on a local server, you will need to set host: 127.0.0.1 and add append_port: true.

 append_port parameter